-Musika plans its guitar lessons with the specific requirements of each individual student in mind.
-During the course of their guitar lessons, students can expect to learn; How to hold, tune and familiarize themselves with the components and notes of the guitar, basic playing techniques such as fretting, fingering and strumming, and learning the various chord-types that they will need in order to play their favorite songs, such as power chords, open chords and barre chords.
+Our guitar students will learn how to hold, tune, and familiarize themselves with the components and notes of the guitar, basic playing techniques such as fretting, fingering and strumming, and learning the various chord-types that they will need in order to play their favourite songs, such as power chords, open chords and barre chords.
 Students will also get to learn music theory, and will cover such aspects as; reading music, learning different scales, and how to apply these different elements together as part of a full composition.
 Students will learn the theory and techniques that underlie a wide range of musical genres, and will have fun developing their guitar playing during their lessons.
 Eventually, students will get to enjoy learning and playing along to their favorite songs!

 Whatever your current ability level, we recommend that students wanting to take guitar lessons have a clear aim in mind.
 Maybe there is a song you have always wanted to be able to play?
 Or maybe you want to develop your songwriting skills?
 Whatever your goals may be, our experienced teachers can help you achieve them with expert knowledge.
 Whether it be learning to play a sequence of chords, jamming a cool riff or mastering that guitar solo, developing the required skills and co-ordinations can take time.
 Taking regular lessons and practicing on a daily basis is the best way to achieving your goals.